 Regardless of the Keeper’s personal actions toward the new cousin, each of us, even as Discoverers, can make our own decisions about the relationships we have with our matches.
 In my client’s case, she and her husband decided they did want to have a relationship with her husband’s new half-sister.
-And they have been trying to navigate that water carefully, so as not to disrespect her father-in-law’s wishes, but still peruse their own personal desire to connect.
+(Of course, that decision had to be made with on both sides of this genetic match.)
+And they have been trying to navigate that water carefully, so as not to disrespect her father-in-law’s wishes, but still pursue their own personal desire to connect.

 Even though we are fully launched into this age of discovery with DNA, there are no set laws and rules about what to do.
 In these kinds of situations, likely the best you can do is to follow the Golden Rule, and “Do unto others, as you would have them do unto you.”